 1. Remove The Hair

-You stroke the hair sideways or vertically while brushing, which means matted hair or foreign matter will get logged in the brush horizontally.
+You stroke the hair sideways or vertically while grooming, which means matted hairi XLoose hair that twists around the attached strands and results in tangled hair that cannot be fixed easily by a brush or comb. or foreign matter will get logged in the brush horizontally.
 Thus, the most important step is to remove all the hair tangled from the brush or comb.

 Try to prong out the hair with a toothbrush, toothpick, chopstick, pen, or even the end of a rat-tail comb.
 A hair pick is best for cleaning wide-spaced, ball-tipped bristles.